adamstrawson/resume/index.md

 ---

 # Adam Strawson
-### Web Developer
+### DevOps

 * Mobile: +44 (0)7867 977184
 * Email: adam@adamstrawson.com
 * Url: [http://adamstrawson.com](http://adamstrawson.com)

 ## Experience

 ### Create.
-Developer
+DevOps
 September 2011 - Current

-I am currently a PHP developer with Create.
-I work within the development team managing the platform and building new features.
-I also manage the development environment and currently putting in place a CI system to help with the testing and automation within development.
+I am the primary DevOps at Create.
+I work alongside the development team, building and managing the development tools, including Deployment Systems, and automated/manual testing environments.

+Within the DevOps role, I maintain the infrastructure for our service, prevent potential bottlenecks, and scalability plans, as well as participate with the on-call schedule.

+Along side the operations tasks I work with the development team improve the platform and build new features for our users.

 ### Zopa Ltd.
 Developer
 June 2010 - September 2011

-As a developer at Zopa, my tasks included working with marketing to create pages based on their briefs to increase conversions, and improve the users experiences through the website.
-It was also my task to manage the blog and forum platforms.
+As a developer at Zopa, my tasks included working with marketing to create pages based on their briefs to increase conversions, and improve the users experiences through the website, as well as general improvements to the application.

+During my time at Zopa, I learnt the basics of ASP.NET MVC, Continuous Integration through TeamCity, and Windows Server and Linux environments.

 ### Grimaldi Media
 Web Developer
 March 2009 - April 2010

-While working with Grimaldi Media, it was my role to oversea the overall build of web projects, building templates from supplied designs, and integrating with Content Management
+While working with Grimaldi Media, it was my role to oversea the overall build of web projects, primarily in PHP, building templates from supplied designs, and integrating with Content Management
 Systems.

 ### Misc